opnfv/daisy/docs/installationprocedure/vmdeploy.rst

 Network Configuration (Virtual Deployment)
 ------------------------------------------

-Before deployment, there are some network configuration to be checked based on your network topology.
+Before deployment, there are some network configurations to be checked based on your network topology.
 The default network configuration file for Daisy is "daisy/deploy/config/vm_environment/zte-virtual1/network.yml".
 You can write your own reference into it.